 Tongue tie or Ankyloglossia, is a common breastfeeding and bottle feeding problem, roughly affecting feeding in around 44% of babies who have one.

 The piece of skin under the tongue (the frenulum) is formed during the development of the fetus at around 5 weeks gestation. the tongue is sealed to the floor of the mouth, and as the baby develops, the tongue and the floor separate leaving a natural variation of a piece of skin that can be left behind.
-In most 55% of cases, this piece of skin causes no issues, however in 44% of babies it can have the following symptoms:
+In most cases, this piece of skin causes no issues, however in 4.4% of all babies it can have the following symptoms:

 * Sore nipples that do not heal despite professional and skilled breastfeeding assistance on positionning and attachment,

 * Greater than 10% weight loss in the first five days following birth,